 Search our database of pre-evaluated college courses.

-- St. Kate’s Core Requirements Transfer Guides: We have guides for the local colleges when you want a list of all courses at a particular school that will fulfill a particular St. Kate’s Core Requirement.
+- St. Kate’s core requirements transfer guides: We have guides that list of all courses at certain local colleges that will fulfill a particular St. Kate’s core requirement.

 - Credits transferred will equal semester credit value on transfer transcript.

 - Core requirement transfer guides and are available for select local schools with the guides link displayed to the right of the school name in the school search list.
 For schools without core guides, simply click the notes icon to see if individual courses meets core requirement.
 Associate program guides are also located there.

 - Use the course codes key for descriptions of generic course equivalencies (eg BIOLLABS).

 - Once you’ve located your course equivalency, click the "My List Add" icon to start a list.
 Continue to add as many courses as you wish from as many schools as you wish, then email or print the list.

 - Associate students should review the associate course search key prior to using TES.